Blocktron-Project/blocktron-lib/README.md

 1441212 //some large integer
 ```
 The result of this proof of work method is a number which is the nonce which generates the correct hash of the format `'0000<hash>'`.
 This nonce when used to generate a hash will generate the correctly formated hash, thus making it the proof we need.
 This is secure because, the algorithm has to run `1441212` times to generate the correct hash, in this case.
 This is a time consuming and resource intensive process, Thus when someone tries to tamper the integrity of a blockchain, they have to rebuild the entire blockchain using this proof of work algorithm to generate correct hash and nonce combination for the entire blockchain, which is impossible.

+Further examples and documentations will be updated soon, or you can run the test specs from the tests folder.

 ## Continuous Integration (CI)
 Continuous Integration services monitor repositories for changes, then automatically run unit tests on your behalf, typically in a containerized environment.
 To test this setup works in a continuous integration environment, an integration was done with [Travis CI](https://travis-ci.org/).
 According to the [Travis Node.js Documentation](http://docs.travis-ci.com/user/languages/javascript-with-nodejs/), Travis automatically runs `npm install` and `npm test`.
 The only additional thing I had to add to the Travis configuration was to run `npm run build` before running the tests.
 The working Travis config looks like this: